LeandroBerlin/StudentsDB/Readme.md

 You can browse the project frontend at <http://localhost:3000>

-The apis are available under /api i.e. /api/students
+The apis are available under /api i.e. /api/students returns all the students in db